Living-with-machines/github_stats_report/README.md

 - [`report.ipynb`](report.ipynb) is a Jupyter notebook that uses a combination of [gh_orgstats](https://github.com/Living-with-machines/gh_orgstats), [Pandas](pandas.pydata.org/) and [Altair](altair-viz.github.io/) to print out some DataFrames and some more or less ugly charts.
 This notebook defines the report content and calls two methods in `gh_orgstats` that update the CSV files for clone and view stats.

 - [`report.nbconvert.ipynb`](report.nbconvert.ipynb) is the executed output version of the above notebook.
-This execution happens using[nbconvert](https://github.com/jupyter/nbconvert) and GitHub actions.
+This execution happens using [nbconvert](https://github.com/jupyter/nbconvert) and GitHub actions.
 Again, see below for tedious detail.

 - [`report.html`](docs/report.html) is an HTML version of the report which is generated using the output of `report.nbconvert.ipynb`.
 This HTML output only includes the notebook output, hiding the ugly code from the end-user.
 The rendered version of this report can be found at \# TOOD add link to rendered HTML